inaciosacataria/generative-ui/docs/CONFIGURATION.md

 # Configuration Guide

-This guide covers the optional features and their configuration in thecode.
+This guide covers the optional features and their configuration in Tablutech.

 ## Table of Contents